This post may contain affiliate links.

 Even our youngsters can help keep our planet clean.

-This preschool Earth Day printable is the perfect addition to your homeschool preschool lessons.
+This printable pack of Earth Day activities is the perfect addition to your homeschool preschool lessons.
 Whether you use all of the pages on Earth Day or you use them in the days leading up to the holiday itself, they’re sure to spark some conversations about how to take care of our planet.

 While you’re talking about Earth Day, fill your book basket with one or more of these books.
 Click the image to find out more about each title.
 You should be able to find them at your local library or book store.